RoboDonut/awesome-spatial/README.md

 A list of [awesome](https://github.com/sindresorhus/awesome/blob/master/awesome.md) spatial repositories.

-This curated list is compiled from discovered and used repositories as well as user contirbutions from https://gisdevs.slack.com/.
+This curated list is compiled from discovered and used repositories as well as user contributions from https://gisdevs.slack.com/.
 Pull requests and suggestions (via issue tracking) are welcome.

 In accordance with being [awesome](https://github.com/sindresorhus/awesome/blob/master/awesome.md) only awesome repositories are added.
 That said spatial is awesome so, take ["awesome"](https://github.com/sindresorhus/awesome/blob/master/awesome.md) with a grain of salt...
 ***